betterscientificsoftware/bssw.io/Articles/Blog/2018-11-messer-porting.md

 #### Contributed by [Bronson Messer](https://github.com/bronson79 "Bronson Messer GitHub Profile")

-#### Publication date: November 28, 2018
+#### Publication date: November 26, 2018

 The advent of new computing architectures in recent years has given new impetus to efforts to update and improve application performance.

-The inexorable march of Moore's law and Dennard scaling that obtained through the end of the first decade of this century allowed HPC application developers to rely on "scp and make" to provide increased performance.
+The inexorable march of Moore's law and Dennard scaling through the end of the first decade of this century allowed HPC application developers to rely on "scp and make" to provide increased performance.
 Every eighteen months provided a new platform, different from the last only in its computational power and raw speed.
 Even straightforward and well-known optimizations (e.g., arranging memory accesses to take advantage of high-speed caches) were often left undone, since the clear need to produce as much science as possible was greater than the need to improve performance.
 However, modern, highly parallel node architectures have brought this age of essentially effortless performance improvement to an end.

 Achieving performance on GPU-based architectures, in particular, requires considerable effort by application developers to make their code amenable to opportunities and limitations of the hardware.
 The OLCF's Center for Accelerated Application Readiness (CAAR) has enabled GPU ports for a variety of application codes, on both Titan and Summit, in recent years.
 Though the programming tools and specific hardware characteristics have certainly changed over the time from the advent of Titan to today, basic notions remain that can be used to help port legacy codes to GPUs.
 Here are a few of the most fundamental things you can do to get started.